CT Scans Offer Hope for Catching Lung Cancer Early

 The Cancer Center's William Black, MD, explains significance of the research in new video.

 At present, the majority of lung cancers are caught late, resulting in just a 15 percent survival rate at five years.
-Previous studies have shown that using a standard chest X-ray doesn't catch the presence of lung cancer early enough to alter the mortality rate, but the new CT scan research could be a game-changer, says Dr. Black.
-When diagnosed early as a result of CT scanning, 60 to 90 percent of lung cancers are curable.
+Previous studies have shown that screening with a standard chest X-ray did not lower the lung cancer mortality rate.

 The research, involving data collected from 50,000 subjects at 33 sites and published June 29 in the New England Journal of Medicine, is the first solid evidence that screening high-risk patients using CT scans could reduce lung cancer deaths -- a finding that has at least 20 of the nation's major medical centers setting up CT lung screening programs of their own, according to ABC News.